Skip to content

 As stated above, this is based on a Taylor expansion of the standard equations of motion, which gives

 As well as not being very accurate, for oscillatory systems the Euler method can be unstable.
-An alternative method called the Euler-Cromer method (or semi-implicit Euler method), uses the velocity at the end of the step rather than the beginning of the step and should give more stable results
+An alternative method called the Euler-Cromer method (or semi-implicit Euler method) uses the velocities at the end of the step rather than the beginning of the step, and should give more stable results.
+The Euler-Cromer update scheme is

 \[ \begin{align} \vec{V}_{n+1} & \approx \vec{V}_n + \vec{A}_n \Delta{t} \\ \vec{R}_{n+1} & \approx \vec{R}_n + \vec{V}_{n+1} \Delta{t}. \end{align} \]